Floppie209/Amiga2000-remake/README.md

 If people want to check it also be my guest but keep me informed if you find anything. (preferably with a screenshot).

+Update 6-7-2019:

+Boards arrived from the Fab.
+I tested the board for shorts between GND and the various powerlines and found no shorts.
+I no started to solder the passive components to the board.
+As I checked the silkscreen I found three typing mistakes which I rectified and therefore I updated the sprint files today.
+I also made new gerberfiles which are in the corresponding zip file.